-The literacy and numeracy catch-up premium gives schools additional funding to support Year 7 pupils who did not achieve at least level 4 in reading or maths at the end of key stage 2 (KS2).
-Due to the KS2 changes in reporting this has now changed to students who didn’t achieve the 100 points in their SATs to make them ‘Secondary Ready’.
+The literacy and numeracy catch-up premium gives schools additional funding to support Year 7 learners who did not achieve the expected standard in reading or Mathematics at the end of key stage 2 (KS2).